rudolfdobias/eet/README.md

 # Donate
 There is no need to donate the project, but thanks for considering it!
 Instead, if you like the project, star it here on GitHub :-)!
 Thanks!

-If you still insist on donation, we accept gummy bears at Mews Systems s.r.o., Helénská 4, Praha 2, 120 00.
+If you still insist on donating, we accept gummy bears at Mews Systems s.r.o., Helénská 4, Praha 2, 120 00.
 This project was, of course, powered by a huge pile of gummy bears ;-)

 # Related projects
 - [eet-client](https://github.com/todvora/eet-client) by [@todvora](https://github.com/todvora): Java, MIT